thiagodolabsdevops/github-administration/README.md

 ## TODO

+- Implement SOPS to secure secrets
-- Write secrets to Secrets Manager
+- Implement secrets retrieval from AWS Secrets Manager
-- Secure secrets using SOPS
+- Implement feature to create repositories based on existent repository templates
+- Implement feature to create repositories that servers GitHub Pages
+- Implement feature to associate teams to specific repositories